Are you ready to put a ring on it? If so, read on to learn how to choose an engagement ring style for your future spouse.

 So, you’ve found the woman you want to spend the rest of your life with.
 Congratulations!
 You may think it’s smooth sailing from here.
 Still, before planning the wedding there’s a major decision you now have to make.

-Choosing an engagement ring.
+Choosing a cheap engagement ring.

 It’s great if she’s already picked the exact one she wants, but that’s not usually how it works.
 Most people start planning their proposal completely clueless about the ins and outs of rings.